 As we continue to progress in education, one thing that has changed greatly is the way that we recover student performance data and how it can be used.
-With online learning we often have a system for scoring assessments and assignments embedded into the software utilized by students.
+With online learning, we often have a system for scoring assessments and assignments embedded into the software utilized by students, allowing us to more easily use data as a tool to help students.
 This data can open the door to many opportunities for intervention, conferencing, coaching, motivating, and working with a student body.
 This data then becomes a tool for recognizing strengths and weaknesses, as well as creating a conversation starter among school staff, parents, and district officials.

 Education today can be a challenge for both the students and teachers in the classroom.
 As performance boards are used to motivate student learning, we recognize that retention of new facts, knowledge, and skills does not happen the same for all learners.
 Data provides a wonderful avenue for working with specific standards and honing in on the areas that students may need extra support in.
 By understanding exactly where a student is falling behind, a teacher can swoop in and attempt to “bridge the gap.”

 It is no secret that most teachers need more support in the classrooms.
 More often than not we see crammed labs or learning environments where one educator is spread extremely thin: working the room to meet the needs of all of his/her students that are performing on a spectrum of ability levels.
 Not all districts are able to provide a co-teach model in these instances.
 The solution to this situation can be as simple as using data to provide peer tutoring for groups of struggling learners.